-In line with the Group's risk management policies, the Parent Company and the subsidiaries have entered into various IRS contracts and other types of derivatives over the years in order to hedge interest rate risk on their bond issues and bank borrowings.
+In line with the Group's risk management policies, the Parent Company and the subsidiaries have entered into various IRS contracts over the years in order to hedge interest rate risk on their bond issues and bank borrowings.

 18.e.
 Derivatives